Deep technical comparison

 | Code quality | Oxlint type-aware, Oxfmt, knip/ts-prune dead code detection, jscpd duplication check. | ESLint security rules with banned patterns. | Tie |

-This comparison was created by parallel deep-dive analysis of both codebases and verified by 6 independent agents that checked 64 claims (32 per codebase) against the actual source code.
+This comparison was created by parallel deep-dive analysis of both codebases and verified by independent agents that checked every claim (132 in total, one per project per dimension) against the actual source code.
 All corrections have been applied.

 Ready to try Comis?